learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 # Code here
 ```

-You can use the index values to address individual scalar values within this vector , similar to python list indexing as shown below:
+You can use the index values to address individual scalar values within this vector, similar to python list indexing as shown below:
 ```python
 print (x[0])  # first element
 print (x[2])  # third element